-Some recent processors also include a new feature that addresses the overheads due to memory management unit (MMU) virtualization by providing hardware support to virtualize the MMU.
-ESX 4.0 supports this feature in both AMD processors, where it is called rapid virtualization indexing (RVI) or nested page tables (NPT), and in Intel processors, where it is called extended page tables (EPT).
+More recent processors also include a feature that addresses the overheads due to memory management unit (MMU) virtualization by providing hardware support to virtualize the MMU.
+ESX versions 4.1 supports this feature both in AMD processors, where it is called rapid virtualization indexing (RVI) or nested page tables (NPT), and in Intel processors, where it is called extended page tables (EPT).